Weston Historical Museum 601 Main Street, Weston, MO 64098

 You'll want to visit Historic Weston, Missouri...

-Register of Historic Places.
+in The National Register of Historic Places.

--Antique and specialty shops
+- Antique and specialty shops

--Nationally acclaimed and Award winning restaurants
+- Nationally acclaimed and Award winning restaurants

--Casual dining choices you’ll want to visit again and again
+- Casual dining choices you’ll want to visit again and again

-from the 1800s
+1800s

--Area attractions such as Vaughn's Apple Orchard, Red Barn Farm and Snow Creek Ski area
+- Area attractions such as Vaughn's Apple Orchard, Red Barn Farm and Snow Creek Ski area

--Weston Bend State Park with hiking, bicycle trails and camping facilities
+- Weston Bend State Park with hiking, bicycle trails and camping facilities

--Wineries with tasting rooms and gift shops
+- Wineries with tasting rooms and gift shops

--Museums for special interests
+- Museums for special interests

 Excepts from a press release announcing a book written and researched by Sandra Miller, a Weston historian